Watch Glossary: The LARSEN & ERIKSEN Lexicon

 Case: The metal that encases the watch machinations.
 LARSEN & ERIKSEN use a stainless steel case in deep sandblasted black, autumnal brushed copper, pristine brushed silver or shiny or matte gold.

-Crown: The button on the outside of the watch case that sets and adjusts the time.
 Crystal: The transparent cover of the watch face.
-LARSEN & ERIKSEN watches use a flat 1mm thick mineral crystal glass that is durable to scratches and impact.
+LARSEN & ERIKSEN watches use a flat 1mm thick scratchproof sapphire crystal glass that is durable to scratches and impact.

 Dial: Located on the watch face, this is the surface where the numbers, indices and brand name are printed or engraved.
 Available at LARSEN & ERIKSEN in polished white, sunburst silver, sunburst black, sunburst gold and sunburst copper.